workgena/dotfiles/README.md

 * Plug 'junegunn/limelight.vim' --> Hyperfocus-writing in Vim.
 * Plug 'kshenoy/vim-signature'  --> displays the marks created by the user on the signs column, which is good for remembering which marks were created.
 * Plug 'mkitt/tabline.vim'      --> Display Tab number, better rendering of tabs
 * Plug 'majutsushi/tagbar'      --> displays tags in a window, in other words "Outline"
+* Plug 'junegunn/vim-emoji'     --> Emoji in Vim
 * Plug 'https://github.com/neoclide/coc.nvim' --> Intellisense engine for vim8 & neovim, full language server protocol support as VSCode

     ```